 So then, what makes a core exercise safe and healthy?
 There are some basic principles to keep in mind:

-If you suffer from back pain, core stability exercises and spinal adjustments are important components to aid in the recovery process.
+If you suffer from back pain, core stability exercises and spinal adjustments can help in the recovery process.
 If you are already feeling well, these exercises, along with chiropractic checkups can help to maintain good spinal health.
 Before starting a new exercise program, visit us to ensure proper form and technique.

 Note: This article is for information purposes only.
 Consult your healthcare provider prior to starting any changes to your health routine.